 An important aspect of our work is to respond to planning applications and conservation proposals through our qualified planning group.

-To keep members and supporters informed about our work, we publish a twice-yearly newsletter with articles of interest and a diary of forthcoming events.
+To keep members and supporters informed about our work, we publish four Newsletters a year with articles of interest and a diary of forthcoming events.

 At present we do not have an active ‘schools programme’, although this has been a feature of our work in the past – but we are looking for help in order to reinstate this.
 The Trust relies on volunteers and we are always actively looking for people who would like to contribute to the Trust and its work.